If you were married for over 10 years before getting divorced, it's important to understand the rules regarding divorce

 Linda's Question: My husband will soon reach full retirement eligibility for Social Security in October.
 Since we have a dependent child, he will also get benefits.
 Do I file for divorce before this comes into effect, or do I wait until after it has commenced and use it as child support?

 However, if you already have met the 10 year marriage requirement, then waiting until October should not have a significant impact on the benefits you are eligible to receive.
 As long as you have been married ten years, you are already eligible to receive one half his benefit amounts, assuming you have both met the age requirement of 62 and he will be entitled to receiving his full benefits then.
 Please be aware, if you remarry, you will not be eligible to receive benefits on your former spouse's unless your marriage formally ends.

 Child support is affected by social security benefits and typically is included in determining the parent's income.
 Hence, any benefit the parent paying child support receives will help determine the initial child support obligation.
 You should check with your state's child support guidelines to determine the way in which they view child support as it pertains to gross income.

 Jan's Question: I was married over 40 years ago and thought I was divorced two years after we married, but I recently found out the divorce was never finalized.
 He passed away a few years ago.
-Would I be eligible to draw on his pension as a widow pension since I'm not married and over 60?
+Would I be eligible to draw on his benefits as a widow since I'm not married and over 60?

 Brette's Answer: If the divorce was never finalized, you may be eligible.
 It really depends on what happened and what prevented finalization.